tantaman/tantaman.github.io/_posts/2021-12-28-Color-Picker-From-Scratch.markdown

   - /assets/posts/color-picker-from-scratch/color-field.css
 ---

-We'll skip the why you'd want to do this and just jump into the how.

-I'll break this down into a few parts:

-1. Basic color theory
-2. The Hue slider
-3. The HSV field
-4. Generating Swatches
+> "Programmers re-invent the wheel so they can understand how the wheel works" - unknown

+Why write a color picker from scratch?
+To understand color theory better and to realize that color pickers are actually pretty simplistic.

+To understand how to convert user events to colors, you first need to understand a little bit of color theory.

 # Basic Color Theory

 Color isn't just a single thing.
 It is made up of components.
-Rather than think in terms of "RGB", color is more accessible when we think of it in terms of "HSV" or Hue, Saturation and Value.
+You could think in terms of "RGB" but color is more accessible when we think of it in terms of "HSV" or Hue, Saturation and Value.
+HSV conceives color in more human terms.

 ## Hue

-> "the degree to which a stimulus can be described as similar to or different from stimuli that are described as red, orange, yellow, green, blue, violet,"

-I think of hue as being the pure pigment, before any lighting has been applied and before that pigment has been spread out over a surface.
+Hue can be thought of as pure pigment.
+This is the pigment before any lighting has been applied and before that pigment has been spread out over a surface.

 ## Value

-Value refers to the lightness or darkness of a color.
-You can think of this as taking a hue and then adding or removing light from it.
+Value is how much or little lighting has been applied to the hue (pure pigment).
 It there is no light shining on a hue, it appears black.
-Same as when the lights are turned out in a room.
 If the hue is perfectly lit, it appears as its true color.
+Same as when the lights are turned on or off in a room.

+No lights?
+Everything is black.
+Evenly lit?
+Everything appears its proper color.

 ## Saturation